æternity consensus protocol

 Please refer to the dedicated document.

-Generalized account attach transation
+Generalized account attach transaction

 Please refer to the dedicated document.